smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.7.29 - 2023-12-14
+We are beginning our phased rollout of us-street-api 5.7.29.
+This process is scheduled to be completed by 2023-12-19 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED

+- Fixed an issue with duplicated output.
+- Improved handling of secondary values.
+- Improved footnote accuracy.
+- Improved performance for enhanced mode.
+- Fixed incorrect address being returned in some cases.
+- Improved PO Box validation.

 ## 5.7.27 - 2023-12-06

 ### FIXED